adityarastogi2k12/adityarastogi2k12.github.io/index.md

 **Yes Minister, S1E1** <br>

 Jim Hacker:    I'd like a new chair.
 I hate swivel chairs. <br>
 Bernard Woolley:    It used to be said there were two kinds of chairs to go with two kinds of Minister: one sort folds up instantly; the other sort goes round and round in circles

 **Yes Minister, S2E2** <br>

 [Bernard explains to the Minister the honours available to senior Civil Servants.]<br>
 Hacker:    Well, what has Sir Arnold to fear, anyway?
 He's got all the honours he could want, surely?<br>
 Bernard:    Well, naturally he has his G.<br>
 Hacker:    G?<br>
 Bernard:    Yes; you get your G after your K.<br>
 Hacker:    You speak in riddles, Bernard.<br>
 Bernard:    Well, take the Foreign Office.
 First you get the CMG, then the KCMG, then the GCMG; the Commander of the Order of St Michael and St George, Knight Commander of St Michael and St George, Knight Grand Cross of St Michael and St George.
-Of course, in the Service, CMG stands for "Call Me God," and KCMG for "Kindly Call Me God."
+Of course, in the Service, CMG stands for "Call Me God," and KCMG for "Kindly Call Me God." <br>
 Hacker:     [chuckles] What does GCMG stand for?
 Bernard:    "God Calls Me God."
 <!-- Remove above link if you don't want to attibute -->